 Safety and Health Information Bulletin

-The purpose of this Safety and Health Information Bulletin (SHIB)/Advisory Bulletin
+The purpose of this Safety and Health Information Bulletin (SHIB)/Advisory Bulletin (ADB) is to highlight:

 - potential hazards associated with pipeline de-watering operations;

 - work practices and guidelines that can reduce the potential for unexpected separation of temporary de-watering pipes; and